MarikoSakuragi/BHA-2022/week4/index.md

 Each of us took home Combucha filled in a container.
 I put it in a refrigerator. <br/>
 ![Combucha in refrigerator](/photo/92215.jpg)<br/>
 Waiting for growing...
+3/29(Tue) It appeard that I made a mistake.
+Combucha need not to put into refrigerator, rather it is better to be warmer place for the fermentation.<br/>
 <br/>
 <br/>